xraypy/xraylarch/doc/tutorial_flow.rst

 =======================================================
-Larch Tutorial: Conditional Execution and Flow Control
+Tutorial: Conditional Execution and Flow Control
 =======================================================

 Two important needs for a full-featured language are the ability to run different statements under different conditions, and to repeat certain calculations.
 These are generally called 'flow control', as these statements control how the program will flow through the text of the script.
 Here we introduce a few new concepts, and discuss

 Conditional Execution and Control-Flow
 ===========================================